 People at work

 Our first series of photo series focuses on people at work.
 The 100-hectare construction site is a place where hundreds of crew members spend long days and nights.
 These photos capture a moment in the workday of someone who is helping to build a new river, roads, bridges and parks.
-Scroll through the gallery below and follow the links to see portraits of crew members.
+Scroll through the gallery below or click here to jump to portraits of crew members.